Introduction

 Why not, then, simply reference Capital T Tradition, Perennialism, etc.?

-We wish to clearly emphasize that the principle determining propriety is not limited to Tradition, or even the humanistic sphere, but that it is present in all things.
+We wish to clearly emphasize that the principle determining proper praxis is not limited to Tradition, or even the humanistic sphere, but that it is present in all things.
 We wish not to relegate the principle itself to a mere formalism, or even a genus of formalisms, but to something beyond that which is connoted by the use of the words of "Tradition" and "Philosophy", and present, again, in all things.

 Is Praxia exclusive to the above?